danforthcenter/plantcv/docs/train_kmeans.md

     - n_init = Number of random initiations tried by MiniBatchKMeans.
 The algorithm is run on the best one

 - **Context:**
     - Used to fit a kmeans cluster model on a set of training images.
+Intended to be used with `pcv.predict_kmeans` and `pcv.mask_kmeans` downstream, which are documented [here](kmeans_classifier.md).

 - **Example use:**
+    - Below

 ```python